CellProfiler/CellProfiler-plugins/documentation/CP-plugins-documentation/using_plugins.md

 If the plugin you would like to use does not have any additional dependencies outside of those required for running CellProfiler (this is most plugins), using plugins is very simple.
 See [Installing plugins without dependencies](#installing-plugins-without-dependencies).

-If the plugin you would like to use has dependencies, you have three separate options for installation.
+If the plugin you would like to use has dependencies, you have four separate options for installation.

 - The first option requires building CellProfiler from source, but plugin installation is simpler.
 See [Installing plugins with dependencies, using CellProfiler from source](#installing-plugins-with-dependencies-using-cellprofiler-from-source).